Keys to an Explosive Start

 Your spine should be stable as you drive through with the motion.
 The arms range is also important.
 And that is going to be our next big key to an explosive start.

 As you begin to run, you should drive your arm back and the opposite arm should drive all the way up.
 The range of the arm is a crucial aspect to consider when sprinting.
 You want to make sure there’s plenty of range on both sides of your arms.

-This motion helps your legs go, many people don’t realize this and don’t focus on improving the arms' range and motion.
-Your arms should be able to get all the way through with the motion.
-It can also help you put your body weight forward as you go.
-The entire push-off should become a horizontal motion instead of a vertical one.
+This motion helps your legs go, many people don’t realize this and DO NOT focus on improving the arms’ range of motion during start.
+Your arms should be able to get all the way through during the initial action.
+It can also help get your body weight projecting forward as you start.
+The majority of the push-off should become a horizontal motion instead of a vertical one.

 Foot, Toe Range, and Ankle Stability

-As you start your sprint the heel in your first step should be high.
-When you land on your front foot, you need to make sure it’s stable.
-However, you should not have your foot flat on the ground and that’s the key here.
+As you start your sprint the heel in your first step should be low as it is driving forward.
+This allow the foot to project out in front of the body and gives you the opportunity to create horizontal force into the ground when landing.
+When you land on your front foot, you need to make sure it’s stable which means limited movement during foot contact and the transition phase.
+Additionally, you should not have your foot flat on the ground and that’s super important here.

-As a sprinter, you want to make sure that as you take the first step you land on your toes and your heel stays high and in line with your hip.
+As a sprinter, you want to make sure that as you take the first step you land on your toes and your heel stays high and underneath your hip.
 The entire motion needs to be stable so that you are able to generate force off the ground.

 John Ross vs Christian Coleman

 If you’re looking for a great block start, you should watch some of the videos of Christian Coleman to get a better idea of what I’ve explained above.
 However, John Ross is good if you’re looking for a three-point stance and doing a 40.